 Brome treatment was the lowest predictor of native biomass per individual, nevertheless every native species experienced significantly lower productivity when grown in the presence of brome, thereby supporting the predictions of the present study.
+Same reorganize and just say whether competitive effects of brome got stronger or weaker with more drought – or no effect??
 Salo et al., (2005) observed similar results with red brome reducing native biomass per individual by 72 to 89%.
 This reduction in biomass was linked to reduced plant height and fecundity at the conclusion of the growing season.
 The negative impact of red brome on native biomass per individual is a serious threat to the long term persistence of native annual plant populations (Salo et al., 2005).
 This is because as the native plants germinate, they are faced with extreme competition due to the neighbouring red brome.
 Intense competition in a resource limited environment, reduces the size and fecundity of the native plants and subsequently induces reduced seed production (Salo et al., 2005).
 The vast majority of native desert annuals rely on soil seed reserves to proliferate and maintain a healthy population (Keeley, 1991).
 Therefore, over multiple years of reduced fecundity and seed production, the soil seed reserves of annual desert plants begin to deplete thereby threatening their continued existence in ecosystems invaded by red brome (Salo et al., 2005).
 Furthermore, the global model for native biomass per individual was significant; there were significant interactions between native species, brome treatment and water treatment.
 This finding implies that the effects of water treatment and brome treatment are species specific; a finding previously observed by Mason et al., (2016).
 Therefore, strategies for the biocontrol of red brome populations must be first analyzed at the species level in order to determine which native species are the most resilient to red brome invasion and under what abiotic conditions does this resilience peak.